 You’ll take practice courses taught by industry professionals and skilled practitioners in a department devoted to integrating criticism and creation.
 Industry speakers, networking events, careers fairs and the option to undertake work placements alongside international exchange programmes connect us to the wide world of media work.

-Your Future, our graduates are working as:
+Our graduates are working as:

 - Advertising and marketing executives